The 13 Best Master’s Degree Options for Teachers

 MEd in Curriculum and Instruction

-A specialization in curriculum and instruction is often considered one of the most flexible options when it comes to selecting a concentration option in a Master of Education degree program.
-Focused on a range of topics including educational theory, student data evaluation and much more, it is often chosen by educators who aspire to become a curriculum developer or instructional coordinator.
+A specialization in curriculum and instruction is often considered one of the most flexible options when it comes to choosing a concentration in a Master of Education degree program.
+This program focuses on topics such as educational theory and student data analysis, and it is often chosen by educators who aspire to become a curriculum developer or instructional coordinator.

 MEd in Early Childhood Education

 Are you curious about how the actions of young children connect to their cognitive capabilities, learning styles and academic and emotional growth?
-Master’s degree programs in this area of study include a focus on combining strong observational and analytical skills to develop strategies to help students learn.
-In addition to classroom teaching, educators who opt to focus their graduate studies on early childhood education often become academic scholars or public policy advocates and specialists.
+Master’s degree programs in this area include a focus on combining strong observational and analytical skills to develop strategies to help students learn.
+In addition to classroom teaching, educators who focus their graduate studies on early childhood education may also become academic scholars or public policy advocates and specialists.

 MEd in Higher Education